More than 2/3 hiring managers have eliminated a job candidate from consideration after discovering dishonest information on their CV. Read more here.

 Australian jobseekers have been caught lying on their CVs when applying for a job, as independent research commissioned by specialised recruiter Robert Half shows more than two in three (68%) general hiring managers in Australia have eliminated a job candidate from consideration after discovering dishonest or exaggerated information on their CV.

-Andrew Morris, Director of Robert Half Australia said: “Transparency and honesty during the application and interview process are critical for candidates who want to be considered for a job.
+Nicole Gorton, Director at Robert Half Australia said: “Transparency and honesty during the application and interview process are critical for candidates who want to be considered for a job.
 Many businesses take background checks very seriously, which is made even easier thanks to increased online transparency and social media.
 Once untruthfulness has been discovered, candidates’ professional credibility has been damaged, and their chances of landing the job will be very slim to none, even though they might be ideal for the role.”

 According to the research, which surveyed 460 general hiring managers in Australia, the most common areas where applicants included dishonest or exaggerated information are: work experience (60%), education/degrees/qualifications (48%), technical skills (48%), language skills (30%), duties performed in previous roles (30%), internships (25%), leadership skills (21%), and project management skills (18%).